Best practice process excellence, and improvement.

-There are plenty of definitions for process excellence, and all of them orbit around efficiency and effectiveness, ultimately improving the customer experience.
-Process excellence reduces the barriers to more efficient processes, maximizing results across the organization to achieve the greatest output possible at the lowest cost.
+There are plenty of components within process excellence, all of them involving efficiency and effectiveness.
+Process excellence helps remove roadblocks and accelerate results across the organization to achieve the best outcomes at the lowest cost.

-Matthew Ream, a Business Process Analyst at ClearView, recognized the problem.
+Matthew Ream, a successful Business Process Analyst at ClearView, recognized the problem.
 “Some of our processes had changed, however, those changes were not reflected in the context of the larger organization.
 We knew we had some inconsistencies in place and needed to find a way to overcome this and provide a standard approach to our process management.”

 See the savings

-Similarly, the potential for increased productivity could be hidden in plain sight.
+Similarly, the potential for increased productivity can be hidden in plain sight.
 By mapping what happens at each stage of the business cycle, inefficiencies are exposed as opportunities for growth.
-Methodologies like Lean and Six Sigma, coupled with a powerful process platform, produce tangible results that can be built into better business practices.
+Methodologies like Lean and Six Sigma, coupled with a powerful process platform, produce tangible results that can be built into better successful business practices.

 Engage the whole team

-The processes themselves are only half the story.
+Processes themselves are only half the story.
 The best collection of procedures and process maps won’t help if the people that execute them never bother to look at them.
 These are the people that know the processes best, and they need to participate in capturing, managing and optimizing them.

-Continuous improvement is just that – continuous.
+Continuous process improvement is just that – continuous.
 The moment process management is relegated to static documents or printed manuals, it loses the power to adapt and engage the wider organization.
 It becomes a moment-in-time image rather than a dynamic tool for maximizing customer value and business effectiveness.